-The consequences for failing to notify the Department of Planning, Transport and Infrastructure of a reportable medical condition and continuing to drive are severe.
+The consequences for failing to notify a reportable medical condition and continuing to drive are severe.

-- If involved in a crash: - you may be charged with related driving offences and with failing to notify the Department of Planning, Transport and Infrastructure of a reportable medical condition - you may be sued for any damages to people or property caused by the driver in that crash - your private car insurance coverage may be affected.
+If involved in a crash:

+- you may be charged with related driving offences and with failing to notify a reportable medical condition - you may be sued for any damages to people or property caused by the driver in that crash - your private car insurance coverage may be affected.